OfficeDev/O365-Win-Snippets/README.md

 If you have a snippet of your own and you would like to run it in this project, or even contribute it to this sample, follow these steps:

 1. Identify the operations file where your snippet belongs.
-For example, if it works with Calendars, choose the Calendar\CalendarOperations.cs file.
+For example, if it works with Calendars, choose the Calendar\CalendarSnippets.cs file.
+The project also includes ContactsSnippets.cs, EmailSnippets.cs, FilesSnippets.cs, and UsersAndGroupsSnippets.cs files.
 2. Add your snippet to the operations file.
 Be sure to include a try/catch block.
 The snippet below is an example of a simple snippet that gets one page of calendar events:

         public static async Task<List<IEvent>> GetCalendarEventsAsync()